 It can predict the ideal behavior of an e-business environment before being deployed, regardless of the size and complexity.

-3. What is load runner and what types of testing it can perform?
+Question-3.
+What is a load runner and what types of testing it can perform?

 Load Runner contains the following components.

-Organizes, drives, manages and monitor the load test.
+Organizes, drives, manages, and monitors the load test.

 4.3.
 Load generators.